grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 ### Visualization picker

-You can choose to show only the flame graph, only table or both at the same time
+You can choose to show only the flame graph, only table, or both at the same time

 ## Top table

-The top table shows the functions from the profile in a table format.
+The top table shows the functions from the profile in table format.
 The table has three columns: symbols, self, and total.
 The table is sorted by self time by default, but can be reordered by total time or symbol name by clicking the column headers.
 Each row represents aggregated values for the given function if the function appears in multiple places in the profile.

 ![Table view](/media/docs/grafana/panels-visualizations/flamegraph/screenshot-flamegraph-10.1-table.png)

-There aer also action buttons on the left for each row.
+There are also action buttons on the left for each row.
 The first button searches for the function name while second button shows the sandwich view of the function.

 ## Data API